Browser does not support script.

 • Study & career progression

-Studying for a professional doctorate with us will allow you time to explore the questions you want to ask that are relevant to your service, to your mums and babies.
+Our PhD in Midwifery allows you to delve deep into the theory and research of why we do the things we do as midwives.
+Studying for a PhD with us will allow you time to explore the questions you want to ask that are relevant to your service, to your mums and babies.

 • patient safety and infection